getchabooks/getchabooks/README.md

 GetchaBooks is licensed under the MIT License.
 We hope you'll use the code to create your own version of GetchaBooks at your school, as long as you use a different name and different branding.
-We'll maintain GetchaBooks.com for the foreseeable future and we will gladly accept pull requests that fix bugs or add new functionality.
+GetchaBooks.com is no longer being actively developed, but we will still gladly accept pull requests that fix bugs or add new functionality.

 Features
 --------